 I was really excited about this recipe!
 I love anything Italian!!
-Gnocchi is an Italian dish and I was excited for Lisa to post this recipe just recently to her website.
+Gnocchi is an Italian dish and I was excited for Lisa to post this recipe to her website.

 For our dinner we had a big salad, the gnocchi and some of Lisa’s cheddar and garlic drop biscuits.

 I love making a quadruple batch of her cheddar garlic biscuits and then freezing them.
 They are so easy to get out of the freezer real quick before dinner and warm them up in the microwave!